Beetroot Benefits for Men Introduction

 - Vitamin A.

-In addition to all these vitamins, other chemicals have been shown to be important for maintaining a healthy state, such compounds include betanin and inorganic nitrate.
+In addition to all these vitamins, other chemicals are important for maintaining a healthy state, including betanin and inorganic nitrate.

 Why are beetroots so healthy?